 - Perform what-if design exploration.
 Use constraint sets to explore various scenarios for floorplanning and over-constraining the design.

 - Manage constraint changes.
 Override master constraints with local changes in a separate constraint file.

 report_methodologyon the synthesized design.
 Fix problematic constraints before implementation!

-For more information on defining and working with constraints that affect placement and routing, see this link in the Vivado Design Suite User Guide: Using Constraints (UG903).
+For more information on defining and working with constraints that affect placement and routing, see section Physical Constraint in the Vivado Design Suite User Guide: Using Constraints (UG903).